sergiois/cfslideshare/README.md

 # CF SlideShare: cfslideshare
 Joomla!
-Custom Field to integrate Instagram photo into your Joomla articles [GitHub Web](https://sergiois.github.io/cfslideshare.html "CF SlideShare")
+Custom Field to integrate Slide of SlideShare into your Joomla articles [GitHub Web](https://sergiois.github.io/cfslideshare.html "CF SlideShare")

 ## Installation and Usage
-* Install the plugi## Installation and Usage
 * Install the plugin using Joomla!
 Extension Manager
 * Add the field (CFSLIDESHARE) to your component using com_fields
 * Intro the Slide URL: